 I asked him what made a Bostonian.
 What characteristics made up the people here?

 David was his name.
 He opened his eyes wide and backed up against the wall a bit furrowing his brow and thinking.
 He had the clearest, brightest blue eyes I have ever seen.
 I was a bit entranced by them.
 So blue, you could see the lines of almost white mingled in.
-Clear and so reminiscent of ice cold water, I swear I felt a chill when I looked into them.
+Clear and reminiscent of ice cold water, I felt a chill when I looked into them.

 But he finally decided on an answer –generosity.